Imitating Task and Motion Planning with Visuomotor Transformers: Designing a TAMP Imitation System

 Directly training on datasets collected by TAMP is a challenge for imitation learning, as the TAMP system operates with access to information unavailable to the learner, controls the robot in joint space, which can be difficult to learn in, and generates demonstrations that may not necessarily take the shortest path in task-space.
 To address these issues, we highlight design decisions regarding the observations and actions we produce from the TAMP data-generation process as well as how we select which demonstrations to train on.

-\textbf{Imitating a Privileged Expert:} TAMP operates over a privileged view of the world, as seen in Fig.~\ref{fig:teaser-figure}.
+\textbf{Imitating a Privileged Expert:} TAMP operates over a privileged view of the world.
 It has access to information that is difficult to obtain from a perception system, such as environment geometry and object state.
-Raw object state, in the form of poses and joint angles, is an appealing space for policy learning due to its low dimensionality; however, even when it is available, policies that rely on it are unable to generalize across objects.

-Point-cloud or voxel grid observations, such as those used in \cite{shridhar2022peract}, are an alternative that can capture 3D information, however, they can be computationally expensive to train with due to the required 3D resolution.
-We instead operate over image observations by using multiple camera views in each task (1-2 fixed cameras and 1 wrist-mounted camera).
+To address these issues, \method operates over image observations by using multiple camera views in each task (1-2 fixed cameras and 1 wrist-mounted camera).
 We find that multiple views, in particular the wrist camera, help the agent to better perceive scene geometry~\cite{hsu2022vision} and align its actions with the privileged expert.
-To summarize, by training over multi-view RGB observations, we provide the network with an observation space that is invariant to object symmetry, encodes 3D information, is efficient to train over, and enables simplicity of the architecture.
+By training over multi-view RGB observations, we provide the network with an observation space that is invariant to object symmetry, encodes 3D information, is efficient to train over, and enables simplicity of the architecture.

 \textbf{Learning from TAMP Generated Actions:} The TAMP system plans arm motions in configuration space, in which it can fully control each robot degree of freedom.
 However, training vision-based policies in joint-space is difficult due to the challenge of learning the camera projection from pixels to poses and then the redundant inverse kinematics mapping from pixels to joint angles~\citep{martin2019variable,zhu2020robosuite,robomimic2021}.
 Additionally, for robots with more than six degrees of freedom, joint space is higher dimensional than task space.
 Thus, in \method, we instead use task-space control.
 We generate task space trajectories by performing forward kinematics on joint-space way-points given by the TAMP planner, then execute an operational-space (task-space) controller~\cite{khatib1987unified} to achieve them.
-Sec.~\ref{subsec:ablations} conducts an experiment comparing policy the trained policy success rate with joint-space actions versus task-space actions.
+Appendix~\ref{app:appendix ablations} conducts an experiment comparing the trained policy success rate with joint-space actions versus task-space actions.
 Fig.~\ref{fig:action and data curation ablations} shows that task-space actions enable higher success rates.